danmbrown/city-of-whispers/Gen.md

 ## Update the Map: Factions *(Optional)*
 Go around the table and select a neighborhood to be your faction's base of operations, and add a detail to the map related to your faction.

-## Select Ties and Write Beliefs
+## Select Connections and Write Beliefs
-Your character starts with **two beliefs** and **two Ties**.
+Your character starts with **two beliefs** and **two personal connections**.

 Beliefs capture a fundamental understanding you have about the world and the people in it.
 They may be true, and if you rely on them too much you may  find out they're not.
 You can write the beliefs on your own, or use the [**beliefs tables**](Lists.md#beliefs) to inspire you.

-Ties are people that you know something about.
+Personal connections are people that you know something about.
 When interacting with others, you can use the secret for leverage, but you may reveal the secret, and then face the consequences.
-Select the Ties from your playbook, and then select or roll for what [**secrets**](Lists.md#secrets) you have about the Tie.
+Select the connections from your playbook, and then select or roll for what [**secrets**](Lists.md#secrets) you have about them.

 ## Introduce Your Character and Note Neighborhood Connections
 Go around the table and introduce your character.